cguan00/MKS21X-FinalProject/README.md

 **Christy**
 - As I was working on the Piece classes, Mr. K suggested changing checkValidMove to contain a list of possible Squares the Piece can move to, instead of checking if the desired move is valid.
 I think this is a great idea because the logic is much easier to understand and implement, so I began to rewrite the checkValidMove in the Pawn and Rook classes.
 However, most of the method is commented out because more basic get/set/check functions in the Square and Board classes need to be written in order to test the method.

+### January 9, 2019

+**Sharon**
+- I finished the method in PieceSets that initializes the list of pieces for one color.
+I also added the isBlack() and isWhite() method to make it easier to check the colors of the piece.
+In the Board class, I added the method setPieceSets so it would be able to store both the black and white pieces in a 2 by 16 array.
+I thought the best way to do this was to first create two PieceSet objects in the Game class, and then have the setPieceSets method take those in and store each set in one row of the array.
+Now, I'm trying to print out the arrays to check if they're working, but there are some issues.